 The Accident Compensation Corporation (ACC) provides accident insurance for all New Zealand citizens, residents and temporary visitors to New Zealand.
 However, you may still be liable for all other medical and related costs.
-Further information can be viewed on the ACC website: http://www.acc.co.nz.
+Further information can be viewed on the ACC website.